Maymead ramps up construction at asphalt plant on U.S. 421 in Deep Gap

 “As far as working on the main portion of the work, they’ve been working on that side little by little over the years, but have really just kicked it off to get us prepared for probably late spring, early summer to start erecting the asphalt plant,” Turner said.

-That timeline is dependent on the winter weather, Turner said, but with utilities, foundation work and more, Maymead is still looking toward construction the plant by the end of 2022.
+That timeline is dependent on the winter weather, Turner said.With utilities, foundation work and more, Maymead is still looking toward constructing the plant by the end of 2022.

 The number of employees working at the plant will vary, Turner said, anywhere from five to 25 workers on site depending on production and time of year.